 Don’t forget that hair is never a priority when vital organs, such as your heart, are under attack.
 It’s crucial to address and prevent any serious health problems that cause hair loss before looking into effective hair regrowth solutions.

-Unlike other hair regrowth products, the Theradome LH80 PRO utilizes the natural power of red light to energize follicles that aren’t receiving enough blood nutrients and are weakened by an abundance of DHT.
+Unlike other hair regrowth products, the Theradome LH80 PRO utilizes the natural power of red light to energize follicles that aren’t receiving enough blood nutrients that become weak by an abundance of DHT.
 Red light optimized at a 680nm wavelength effectively treats hair follicles at the base without producing any side effects.
-When recovering from any illness that triggers hair loss, the last thing you want to do is undergo some hair loss therapy that could cause unpleasant or even harmful side effects.
+When recovering from any illness that triggers hair loss, avoid a therapy that could cause cause side effects.